 • Strategic marketing in context

-• 10 steps of the strategic marketing planning process
+• The strategic marketing planning process

-• Mission statements and organisational objectives, including organizational purpose and sustainability considerations
+• Mission statements and organisational objectives

-• The marketing audit and analytical tools
+• The Marketing Audit and analytical tools

 • Market maps and market segmentation